Pre1337/Selfbot/README.md

 a selfbot used to nuking and shit

-just run the installer.bat and then edit the config with your token than run start.exe
+just run the install.bat and then edit the config with your token than run start.exe